 In my experiences driving a 1974 Plymouth Valiant, few people are smart enough to realize that I can’t bring an old car to a sudden stop; many assume that I’d have no problem dealing with their swerving-and-braking.
-My particular car was fitted with manual front disc brakes, so it can stop faster and straighter than most other cars of its time; I recently also added better tires.
-It is much more predictable than my old fleet-package Valiant with its power brakes that would instantly lock up all four tires; and far better than my old manual-drums Swinger that required an elephant standing on the pedal.
-A sudden stop does lock at least one of the rear tires with an embarassing but harmless squeal.
+My own car was fitted with manual front disc brakes, so it can stop faster and straighter than most; I also added better tires.
+It is much more predictable than my old Valiant, with its power brakes that would instantly lock up all four tires; and far better than my old manual-drums Swinger that required an elephant to stand on the pedal.
 The car stops straight, and gives me control as it stops.
-(The new tires make that lockup happen less often, thought the real solution is either a revised proportioning valve or new brake cylinders.)
+(New tires stopped a little rear brake squeal, though the real solution is either a different proportioning valve or new brake cylinders.)

 There is no issue around control under full acceleration, as the Leaning Tower of Power doesn’t propel me forward under massive g-forces.
 It lets me to keep up with traffic, and most of the time I accelerated using the 1/3-pedal rule, which causes the TorqueFlite to downshift or to avoid upshifting, depending on the situation.

 Even with the air conditioning on all the time, there was enough power to keep going at highway speeds.
 Around town, the Valiant, with three-speed automatic and fewer than 100 horsepower coming from the slant six was quick enough; it was instantly responsive in a way the 172 horsepower Caliber and Patriot are not.
 (A nine-speed would really wake up this engine, I suspect. but it is tuned for torque and not horsepower, so it won’t be a “runner” anyway.
 Some owners have retrofitted small turbochargers, which helps get them closer to the smallest of the old V8s.)